 As a result, Sony Ericsson was able to establish a strong brand presence in 2001.

-The Sony-Ericsson joint venture confronted challenges since the beginning, and their target profit deadline was moved from 2002 to 2003.
+But soon the Sony-Ericsson joint venture confronted challenges, and their target profit deadline was moved from 2002 to 2003.

 1. They failed to innovate

 There are countless companies that went out of business because of their lack of innovation.
-And one that tops even this is- not understanding the changing customer’s preferences.
+And the ones that top the list do not understand the changing customer’s preferences.

 The primary reason why Sony phones failed was the market misrepresentation of their product.

 New innovations keep emerging in the world.
-Once, shifting from a dial keypad to digital could never be expected and look at the mobile industry now!
+Once, shifting from a dial keypad to digital seemed a farfetched idea, and look at the mobile industry now!

-Business leaders need to be well aware of the industry shifts taking place and act accordingly.
+Business leaders must be well aware of the constant industry shifts and act accordingly.

 The company had 12,000 employees in June 2008, and after launching this cost-cutting initiative, it reduced its global workforce by approximately 5,000 people.

-R&D is like the oil of an innovation engine.
+R&D is like the oil of an innovation engine and people its enablers.

-Still, Sony Ericsson perceived this as a financial burden and closed R&D departments worldwide.
+Still, Sony Ericsson perceived them as a financial burden and closed R&D departments across regions.

 As a result of this change, Sony Ericsson was unable to produce innovative products for customers, which was the primary reason for the joint venture’s failure.